nfurmanczak/php_ContactForm/README.md

 php file with to display the database content with the jquery plugin datatables.

 ### database.sql
-SQL script to create the required tables. (tested with mariadb 10.1)
+SQL script to create the required database and tables. (tested with mariadb 10.1, can maybe not work with other versions from mysql or mariadb)

 #### More information
 - https://getbootstrap.com/